Are you living with abuse?

 “Do not be afraid; you are worth more than many sparrows.” ~Matthew 10:30

 Do not allow someone who does not value you define who you are — their opinion is not the one that counts.

 So — whatever it is you are going through and wherever your journey is taking you — the only way to gain the courage and confidence to escape from abuse is to place your trust in the Lord and find your worth in Him.

 If you are in an abusive relationship — leave.
-While leaving does not have to be permanent it often needs to be done in order for change and growth to take place if it’s going to.
-Staying causes complacency and stagnation; leaving creates action and allows for progress in which change can occur whatever that may be.
+While leaving is not easy nor does it necessarily have to be permanent, it often needs to be done in order for change and growth to take place if it’s going to.
+Staying in an abusive relationship only keeps a victim stuck in a crazy-making cycle of confusion and doubt, making it virtually impossible to think clearly and rationally; leaving allows for clarity and more non-emotional decision making, and creates an action in which change can occur, whatever that may be.